 Urban City Research is a programme that was initiated in 2002.
-The general theme is The Humane City, and the purpose of the programme is to share knowledge on how we can build people-centered cities.
-Despite ambitious intentions to create a new society for a new era, the modernist urban development that dominated the post-war period focused on technological rather than human aspects.
+The general theme is The Humane City, and the purpose of the programme is to share knowledge on how to build people-centered cities.
+Despite ambitious intentions to create a new society for a new era, the modernist urban development that dominated the post-war period focused on technological rather than on human aspects.

 Launched in 2007, AxSud is a centre for sustainable urban design at Lund University, aimed at financing and supporting a two-year Master programme in the field.
 The Foundation currently supports a two-year Master Programme and a Bachelor Programme in sustainable urban design at the Faculty of Engineering LTH, Lund University, a one-year Master programme in urban studies at the KTH Royal Institute of Technology, and a research centre for urban public spaces (Centre for the Future of Places).
 To date, 125 students have graduated from the programme.Moreover, a summer school in applied classical architecture (four weeks) is organised jointly with the International Network for Traditional Building, Architecture and Urbanism (INTBAU).

 SEMINARS AND CONFERENCES